child-centred play therapy

 + Master of Counselling

-+ Postgrad Dip in Counselling Psychology
++ Postgraduate Dip in Counselling Psychology

-+ Certification in Emotional Freedom Techniques (EFTi)
++ Emotional Freedom Techniques (EFTi, UK)

 Registration: